What is the Practical Use of Cryptocurrency? 8 Real-World Applications

 What makes cryptocurrency different from regular money?

 Unlike physical currency or fiat money like the dollar or euro, cryptocurrency exists only in digital form.
 It uses blockchain technology and cryptographic systems to secure transactions.
-Bitcoin, created by Satoshi Nakamoto, was the first crypto.
-These digital coins work on decentralised networks without banks or governments controlling them.
-While legal tender is backed by governments, cryptocurrencies rely on user trust and market demand.
+Bitcoin, created by the pseudonymous Satoshi Nakamoto, was the first.
+These digital coins work on decentralized networks without banks or governments controlling them.
+While legal tender is backed by governments, crypto’s value comes from user trust and network effects.

 How can I use cryptocurrency in everyday life?